 Efforts to protect threatened and endangered cycad species range from enforcement of species protection to establishing gene banks and managing collections and propagation of cycads.

 The San Diego Zoo nurtures an accredited cycad collection of more than 810 plants representing 108 species, including 23 endangered species, 15 critically endangered species, and 40 others listed as either vulnerable or near threatened.
-In partnership with other botanical institutions, San Diego Zoo Global is dedicating to conserving the diversity of cycads and promoting the preservation of cycad habitats through research, awareness, and education.
+In partnership with other botanical institutions, San Diego Zoo Wildlife Alliance is dedicated to conserving the diversity of cycads and promoting the preservation of cycad habitats through research, awareness, and education.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.